AMES, Iowa – Ten Iowa communities have been selected to participate in the Iowa's Living Roadways Community Visioning Program in 2021.

 The sustainability and success of the program is evident by the number of communities with which it has collaborated.
-Since Iowa’s Living Roadways was created in 1996, more than 230 communities have participated in Community Visioning, more than a dozen of which have gone through the process more than once.
+Since Iowa’s Living Roadways was created in 1996, more than 240 communities have participated in Community Visioning, two dozen of which have gone through the process more than once.

 Sandra Oberbroeckling, Iowa State University, 515-294-3721, email@example.com